egome007/Net/README.md

 							by

-	          Ivy Chen, Ed Gomez, Carlos Quiroz, Maria Soria, Nehemias Vicente (in alphabetical order)
+	                                Ed Gomez, Omar Nazarzai, Edgar Chavez

 # PROJECT DESCRIPTION:
-The primary objective was to use machine learning (ML) in the context of technologies learned and apply it to solving a problem.
-The team decided on a classification approach to predict the architectural style of a house image.
-The model was developed using the following architectural style: Modern; Spanish; Tudor; Victorian.
+The primary objective of our project is to showcase our web application "SOCIAL NET" while using software management software (Trello).
+The team decided on building this application using python, flask, and sql to showcase crud operations.

 # Objectives: